suharbramar/school-payment-system/README.md

 # movie-category-service
-the microservice movie category service using springboot, springjpa, and postgresql
+The microservice of movie category service using springboot, springjpa, and postgresql.
+This micorservice is to expose and manage data of mavie category by CRUD operation.